ezoray/NGOtoGo/README.md

 Each example is run as follows:

 1. **Load the Example Scene:**
    - In the original project, open the `Scenes` folder and select the scene.
-If there are multiple scenes they'll be numbered so select the first.
+If there are multiple scenes go with the Start scene.
    - In the clone project, open the scene in the same way.

 2. **Running the Example:**